 14.45 – 15.00: Flash Talk - "The Rule of Law in the Digital Age; why should it matter?"

 Lorraine Chimbga, Compliance Analyst, FundApps

 15.20 - 15.35: Flash Talk - "GDPR: Lessons so far"

 Miriam Khalaf Fine, Associate IT/Com, Baker & McKenzie LLP

 15.35 – 16.35: Session 4: AI in the UK: ready, willing and able?

 Tim was made a life peer in 1998 and until July 2004 was the Liberal Democrat Health Spokesman and thereafter until 2010 Liberal Democrat Spokesman on Culture, Media and Sport, in the House of Lords.
 From 2015 to the present he was the Party's spokesperson on the Digital Economy.
 He is now Chair of the House of Lords Artificial Intelligence Select Committee and Co-Chair of the All Party Parliamentary Group on Artificial Intelligence.

-Daniel Pollick, International Chief Information Officer, DLA Piper
+Daniel Pollick - Chief Information Officer, DWF LLP